Neolamarckia cadamba

-Neolamarckia cadamba, with English common names burflower-tree, laran, and Leichhardt pine, and called kadam or cadamba locally, is an evergreen, tropical tree native to South and Southeast Asia.
+Neolamarckia cadamba, with English common names burflower-tree, laran, and Leichhardt pine, and called kadamba or kadam or cadamba locally, is an evergreen, tropical tree native to South and Southeast Asia.
 The genus name honours French naturalist Jean-Baptiste Lamarck.
 It has scented orange flowers in dense globe-shaped clusters.
 The flowers are used in perfumes.
 The tree is grown as an ornamental plant and for timber and paper-making.
-Kadam features in Indian religions and mythologies.
+Kadamba features in Indian religions.

 Description

 A fully mature tree can reach up to 45 m in height.
 It is a large tree with a broad crown and straight cylindrical bole.
 It is quick growing, with broad spreading branches and grows rapidly in the first 6–8 years.
 The trunk has a diameter of 100–160 cm, but typically less than that.
 Leaves are 13–32 cm long.
 Flowering usually begins when the tree is 4–5 years old.

 Its flowers are sweetly fragrant, red to orange in colour, occurring in dense, globular heads of approximately 5.5 cm diameter.
 The fruit of N. cadamba occur in small, fleshy capsules packed closely together to form a fleshy yellow-orange infructescence containing approximately 8000 seeds.
 On maturing, the fruit splits apart, releasing the seeds, which are then dispersed by wind or rain.